VCL3D/StructureNet/README.md

-This repository contains is the project page for the Deep Soft Procrustes for Markerless Volumetric Sensor Alignment paper.
+This repository contains is the github pages source code for the Deep Soft Procrustes for Markerless Volumetric Sensor Alignment paper.